This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 These days most kids ride around at home in huge convertible car seats at that age (we’ve owned three of them!), and they’re great for safety and comfort.

 But for travel?
 Many families don’t want to lug a 25 pound car seat through the airport, hoist it over an entire row to get it installed in a tiny airplane window seat, navigate back through another airport and then lift it into a taxi or rental car.
-A better choice if you can swing it is to pick up one of the many travel car seats for 3 year olds on the market today.
+A better choice if you can swing it is to pick up one of the many travel car seats for 3 year old kids on the market today.

 What do we look for in the best portable car seat for a 3 year old?
 We have a few priorities: